-What Should A Manager Do When A Team Member LeavesIt can be hard to adjust to the loss of a team member, but it’s even more complicated when that team member leaves of their own accord.
+8 Steps Managers Should Take When A Team Member LeavesIt can be hard to adjust when a team member leaves, but it’s even more complicated when that team member leaves of their own accord.
 If you’re the manager of a team, there may be times when you witness these voluntary departures of some key members of the team.
 It may bring much chaos to the workplace and bring significant losses.
 But that doesn’t mean you should be scared of it.
 In this blog, we have listed some steps for you to follow, which you can use first to retain the employee or move on from the departure once you are sure that the departure will occur.

 What’s the impact of an employee’s departure?